LGBTQ COUPLES COUNSELING

 I’m afraid that in therapy we’ll learn that we shouldn’t be together.

-It’s likely that this is just a fear and that, if you’re both committed to the LGBT couples counseling process, you can get your relationship back on track.
+It’s likely that this is just a fear and that, if you’re both committed to the LGBTQ couples counseling process, you can get your relationship back on track.
 But, if this fear is in fact a reality, avoiding the truth will only prolong the pain.
 In sessions, I can help you and your partner decide if you both really want to make your relationship work.
 If not, I can help you part ways amicably.

 We’re looking for a couples therapist who identifies and/or is familiar with the LGBTQ community.